SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks: Background and Motivations

-\textbf{Ineffectiveness of Existing Streaming-based Partitioning Algorithms.} There have been several streaming-based partitioning algorithms~\cite{gonzalez2012powergraph, xie2014distributed, petroni2015hdrf, mayer2022out, jain2013graphbuilder, zhang2017graph, mayer2018adwise, patwary2019window} to deal with large graphs, albeit not proposed for distributed GNN training.
-Instead of loading the entire graph into the memory, they take in a stream of edges as input and use partial knowledge of the graph to make partitioning decisions \emph{on the fly}.\footnote{It is worth noting that there are another class of streaming-based partitioning algorithms~\cite{malewicz2010pregel, stanton2012streaming, stanton2014streaming, tsourakakis2014fennel, tsourakakis2015streaming, zhang2018akin}, which are node-based.
-They take in a stream of nodes, each of which comes with its neighbor list, as input.
-Thus, they require the whole graph to be \emph{preprocessed} to obtain the neighbor list of each node beforehand.} However, they become \emph{ineffective} when it comes to distributed GNN training.
-They partition the graph into roughly equal-sized subgraphs by mostly cutting through \emph{high-degree} nodes, i.e., replicating high-degree nodes across partitions.
-It makes sense to cut across high-degree nodes to reduce the replication factor since many nodes in a partition would share the high-degree nodes as their common neighbors.
-Such partitioning, however, becomes ineffective when used for distributed GNN training, which requires full neighborhood information~\cite{lin2020pagraph, zhang20212pgraph, liu2023bgl, zheng2020distdgl, zheng2022distributed,zhang2020agl,md2021distgnn,jia2020improving}.
-Since the entire neighbor list of each node needs to be maintained in at least one partition for GNN training, cutting through higher degree nodes more likely leads to a greater increase in the replication factor.
-This is because higher degree nodes have more neighbors, which are then fragmented across different partitions, but each of their full neighbor lists needs to be kept in a partition and thus incurs more additional replicas.
+\textbf{Ineffectiveness of existing streaming-based partitioning algorithms.} There have been several streaming-based partitioning algorithms~\cite{gonzalez2012powergraph, xie2014distributed, petroni2015hdrf, mayer2018adwise, jain2013graphbuilder, mayer2022out} to deal with large graphs, albeit not proposed for distributed GNN training.
+Instead of loading the entire graph in memory, they take in a stream of edges as input and use partial knowledge of the graph to make partitioning decisions \emph{on the fly}.
+They often partition the graph into roughly equal-sized subgraphs by mostly cutting through \emph{high-degree} nodes, i.e., replicating high-degree nodes across partitions, making the full neighbors of each node fragmented across partitions.
+Such partitioning, however, becomes \emph{ineffective} when used for distributed GNN training, as most GNNs require the full neighborhood information for feature aggregation~\cite{lin2020pagraph, zhang20212pgraph, liu2023bgl, zheng2020distdgl,zhang2020agl,md2021distgnn}.